Kamna Chandra, The Writer Who Gave Us Movies Like Prem Rog & 1942: A Love Story

 Yet Chandra managed to balance both work and home to the extent that made her happy.

 “My mother insisted I study, even after my father’s death.
 In those days I stayed in a boarding during high school and at my mother’s insistence, completed my BA.
 I wanted to utilise that education, which was rare for a woman in the 50s, and I’m glad that I did.
 The work that came my way ensured I did something creative, put my education to use and at the same time got the satisfaction of managing my house.”
-Her pride in her family is hard to miss and is peppered through her conversation as she fondly talks about her supportive husband and the three children who seem to have inherited her talent – Tanuja the writer-director, Vikram Chandra, the writer and Anupama Chopra, the film critic.
+Her pride in her family is hard to miss and is peppered through her conversation as she fondly talks about her supportive husband and the three children who seem to have inherited her talent – Tanuja the writer-director, Vikram Chandra, the writer of acclaimed novels (and now a trending show on Netflix) like Sacred Games and Anupama Chopra, the film critic.

 Chandra’s stories have always had strong women in them, whether it was Manorama, the character played by Padmini Kolhapure in Prem Rog, Sridevi’s character in Chandni or Manisha Koirala’s Rajjo in 1942: A Love Story.
 “I wrote about women because I am one and I know the most about myself,” Chandra simply says.
 “I agree I was one of the few women writers around but I didn’t grab the opportunities that came my way.
 I was happy doing the work that I had.”